caduard0/.dotfiles/README.md

 # dotfiles
+run archinstall with hyprland, and git

-download and run install.sh (probably won't work)
+clone in /home and run install.sh (probably won't work)